- Oops!Something went wrong.Please try again later.

 Beta Thalassemia and Sickle Cell Disease

-CRISPR Therapeutics’ two independent Phase 1 clinical trials assessing the safety and efficacy of several dose levels of CTX130, its wholly-owned allogeneic CAR-T investigational therapy targeting CD70, for the treatment of both solid tumors and certain hematologic malignancies, are ongoing.
-The Company expects to report top-line data from these trials in 2021.
+CRISPR Therapeutics continues to enroll and dose patients in two independent Phase 1 clinical trials assessing the safety and efficacy of CTX130, the Company’s wholly-owned allogeneic CAR-T investigative therapy targeting CD70 for the treatment of both solid tumors and certain hematologic malignancies.
+The Company expects to report top-line data from this trial in 2021.

-CRISPR Therapeutics and its partner ViaCyte plan to initiate a Phase 1/2 trial of their allogeneic stem cell-derived therapy for the treatment of Type 1 diabetes in 2021.
+CRISPR Therapeutics, together with its partner ViaCyte, are planning to initiate a Phase 1/2 trial of its allogeneic stem cell-derived therapy for the treatment of Type 1 diabetes in 2021.
+CRISPR Therapeutics and ViaCyte entered into a strategic collaboration focused on the development and commercialization of novel regenerative medicines including gene-edited allogeneic stem cell-derived therapies for the treatment of diabetes in 2018.
 The combination of ViaCyte’s stem cell capabilities and CRISPR’s gene editing capabilities has the potential to enable a beta-cell replacement product that may deliver durable benefit to patients without requiring immune suppression.

 Other Corporate Matters

-G&A Expenses: General and administrative expenses were $25.8 million for the fourth quarter of 2020 compared to $17.3 million for the fourth quarter of 2019, and $88.2 million for the year ended December 31, 2020, compared to $63.5 million for the year ended December 31, 2019.
+G&A Expenses: General and administrative expenses were $21.5 million for the third quarter of 2020 compared to $15.5 million for the third quarter of 2019.
 The increase in general and administrative expenses for the year was driven by headcount-related expense.

 CTX001 is an investigational, autologous, ex vivo CRISPR/Cas9 gene-edited therapy that is being evaluated for patients suffering from TDT or severe SCD, in which a patient’s hematopoietic stem cells are engineered to produce high levels of fetal hemoglobin (HbF; hemoglobin F) in red blood cells.
 HbF is a form of the oxygen-carrying hemoglobin that is naturally present at birth, which then switches to the adult form of hemoglobin.
 The elevation of HbF by CTX001 has the potential to alleviate transfusion requirements for TDT patients and reduce painful and debilitating sickle crises for SCD patients.

-Based on progress in this program to date, CTX001 has been granted Regenerative Medicine Advanced Therapy, Fast Track, Orphan Drug, and Rare Pediatric Disease designations from the U.S. Food and Drug Administration (FDA).
-CTX001 has also been granted Orphan Drug Designation from the European Commission, for both TDT and SCD, as well as Priority Medicines designation from the European Medicines Agency for SCD.
+Based on progress in this program to date, CTX001 has been granted Regenerative Medicine Advanced Therapy (RMAT), Fast Track, Orphan Drug, and Rare Pediatric Disease designations from the U.S. Food and Drug Administration (FDA).
+CTX001 has also been granted Orphan Drug Designation from the European Commission, for both TDT and SCD, as well as Priority Medicines (PRIME) designation from the European Medicines Agency (EMA) for SCD.